 Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
-The university construes the following information to be "directory information": parents' names and addresses; the student's name, permanent address, local address, temporary address, e-mail address, telephone number, date and place of birth, participation in officially recognized activities and sports, major, dates of attendance, full-time and part-time status, degrees and awards received, class year, the most recent previous school attended, and for members of athletics teams, height, weight, and position played.
+The university construes the following information to be "directory information": parents' names and addresses; the student's name, permanent address, local address, temporary address, e-mail address, telephone number, date and place of birth, participation in officially recognized activities and sports, major, dates of attendance, full-time and part-time status, degrees and awards received, class year, the most recent previous school attended, theses and disserations, student job assignments and locations, photographs, audio recordings, video recordings, and for members of athletics teams, height, weight, and position played.
 The university also considers photographs to be directory information.
 As such, release of photographs is also permitted.